hpc-carpentry/hpc-chapel/episodes/11-parallel-intro.md

 ## Parallel programming in Chapel

-Chapel provides high-level abstractions for parallel programming no matter the grain size of your tasks, whether they run in a shared memory or a distributed memory environment, or whether they are executed concurrently or truly in parallel.
+Chapel provides high-level abstractions for parallel programming no matter the grain size of your tasks, whether they run in a shared memory on one node or use memory distributed across multiple compute nodes, or whether they are executed concurrently or truly in parallel.
 As a programmer you can focus in the algorithm: how to divide the problem into tasks that make sense in the context of the problem, and be sure that the high-level implementation will run on any hardware configuration.
 Then you could consider the details of the specific system you are going to